marvin-rubia/Stock-Investing-Strategy-Scraper/README.md

 ## Plan
 As a positional stock trader, I want to simulate the experience of deciding whether to buy a stock or not.
 My goal is to produce a dataset that can be used for analysis and prediction.
 This is similar to the common trading practice of __backtesting__, which is a process to decide whether a trading system is really profitable, based on its performance using historical prices.
 Unfortunately, almost all backtesting softwares/platforms out there are not free.
 Hence, I'll do it on my own in Python.

+My scraper function should be able to code, determine, and/or calculate the following:

 __When to invest? (i.e. signal for investing)__

 A day after the annual report is published.
 Because I need the data from the latest annual report to decide if I will invest in the stock for _this_ year.
 Thus, I have to code how to get the date of publication for the stock's annual report.

-Other data I need to scrape, code, and calculate:

 __Features:__
 1. Buy Price (it is the open price for the next candle after the day the annual report becomes available)